 Fostering Healthy Futures® for Teens

 The Fostering Healthy Futures® for Teens (FHF-T) study is testing, in a rigorous, randomized controlled trial, whether a mentoring program for eighth and ninth graders with child welfare involvement fosters better adolescent well-being.
-Mentors are graduate students in social work and psychology who engage one-on-one with teens in their communities on goal setting and skill-building activities to promote positive youth development within the five REACH Domains: relationships, education, activities, career and health.
+Mentors are graduate students in social work and psychology who engage one-on-one with teens in their communities on goal setting and skill-building activities to promote positive youth development within the I REACH Domains: identity, relationships, education, activities, career and health.